wcarmon/docs/rust/references_pointers.md

     ```
 1. `Conversion`: `Rc<T>` to `Arc<T>` *(single-threaded to threadsafe)*
     1. No easy way to do since
-        1. you don't know how many references there are
+        1. you don't know how many references (aliases) there are
         1. you'd have to replace all with the threadsafe Arc